 Why we take food samples?

-The Food Law Code of Practice (Scotland) issued by Food Standards Agency Scotland (FSAS) states that effective
+The Food Law Code of Practice (Scotland) issued by Food Standards Scotland (FSS) states that effective routine

-routine sampling is an essential element in delivering a well balanced food enforcement service and should
+sampling is an essential element in delivering a well-balanced food enforcement service and should therefore

 Our food sampling program aims to: